 Ayurveda promotes the growth of healthy bacteria and fights harmful ones.

-In spite of modern antibiotics being used in UTIs, urinary tract infections can be easily treated by ayurveda treatments with no side effects.
+Despite modern antibiotics being used in UTIs, urinary tract infections can be easily treated by ayurveda treatments with no side effects.

-Have a word with expert doctors at Adyant Ayurveda treatment centre, Bangalore for Comprehensive care for UTI.
+Have a word with expert doctors at Adyant Ayurveda Treatment Centre, Bangalore for Comprehensive care for UTI.

 Some factors are –

 Too much spicy or salty food aggravates UTIs.